AliAkpnar/Getir-ReadingIsGood/README.md

 - When get tokens, either register with the signup endpoint and receive the token from the login endpoint.
 Or, it is taken from the password generator in the application, saved to the db and tokens are taken from the login endpoint
 - Postman Collection has been created
 - Unit tests were written with(JUNIT5 and MOCKITO) at Service and Controller levels
-- Integration test(Auth) was written.
+- Integration test(Auth) was written
-- Application has been dockerized.
+- Application has been dockerized
-- Documentation and postman collection have been added under the resource folder.
+- Documentation and postman collection have been added under the resource folder